dhairyasheelsutar/messaging-assignment-repo/README.md

 - Setup firewall rules and networking.
 - Build a CI/CD pipeline using Jenkins to automate deployments.

-## Architechture
+## Architecture

-Here is the architechture diagram to implmenent the points mentioned in the Objective section:
+Here is the architecture diagram to implement the points mentioned in the Objective section:

 ![Architechture Diagram](https://github.com/dhairyasheelsutar/messaging-assignment-repo/blob/main/images/architechture.png)

 ### Overview

-The entire architechture is deployed using the terraform scripts right from provisining the VPC to deploying webservice.
+The entire architecture is deployed using the terraform scripts right from provisioning the VPC to deploying webservice.

 It implements Infra provisioning, CI/CD Pipelines, Scaling and Observability for the HTTP API.